aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     Pay attention to the documentation for each - you may need to perform additional checks inside these methods to ensure the idempotency guarantees remain intact.

     For example, the `_put_record` method needs to raise an exception if a non-expired record already exists in the data store with a matching key.

+### Expiring in-progress invocations

+The default behavior when a Lambda invocation times out is for the event to stay locked until `expire_seconds` have passed.
+Powertools has no way of knowing if it's safe to retry the operation in this scenario, so we assume the safest approach: to not retry the operation.

+However, certain types of invocation have less strict requirements, and can benefit from faster expiry of invocations.
+Ideally, we can make an in-progress invocation expire as soon as the [Lambda invocation expires](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-verify-invocation-timeouts/).

+When using this option, powertools will calculate the remaining available time for the invocation, and save it on the idempotency record.
+This way, if a second invocation happens after this timestamp, and the record is stil marked `INPROGRESS`, we execute the invocation again as if it was already expired.
+This means that if an invocation expired during execution, it will be quickly executed again on the next try.

+This setting introduces no change on the regular behavior where if an invocation succeeds, the results are cached for `expire_seconds` seconds.

+???+ warning "Warning"
+    Consider whenever you really want this behavior.
+Powertools can't make any garantee on which state your application was when it time outed.
+Ensure that your business logic can be retried at any stage.

+???+ info "Info: Calculating the remaining available time"
+    For now this only works with the `idempotent` decorator.
+At the moment we don't have access to the Lambda context when using the `idempotent_function` so enabling this option is a no-op in that scenario.

+To activate this behaviour, enable the `expires_in_progress` option on the configuration:

+=== "app.py"

+    ```python hl_lines="7"
+    from aws_lambda_powertools.utilities.idempotency import (
+        DynamoDBPersistenceLayer, idempotent
+    )

+    persistence_layer = DynamoDBPersistenceLayer(table_name="IdempotencyTable")

+    @idempotent(persistence_store=persistence_layer, expires_in_progress=True)
+    def handler(event, context):
+        payment = create_subscription_payment(
+            user=event['user'],
+            product=event['product_id']
+        )
+        ...
+        return {
+            "payment_id": payment.id,
+            "message": "success",
+            "statusCode": 200,
+        }
+    ```

 ## Compatibility with other utilities